Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Results

-\revision{Finally, the proven stability of $\regionWasserstein{q}$ (\autoref{sec_stability} and \appendixStability) needs to exclude extremum-swap instabilities due to the alignment of regions to their extrema when comparing them.
-To tackle this, the development of a new metric that aligns regions not simply on their extrema but to minimize a mismatch term is a promising direction.}
+\revision{Finally, the proven stability of $\regionWasserstein{q}$ (\autoref{sec_stability}) needs to exclude extremum-swap instabilities due to the alignment of regions to their extrema when comparing them. \revisionTVCGminor{To the best of our knowledge, there is currently no practical method to guarantee this condition in general, and quantifying how frequently it occurs in practice is itself non-trivial.
+Developing a parameter similar to $\epsilon_1$ for such instabilities remains an open but interesting problem.
+Another promising direction} to tackle this is the development of a new metric that aligns regions not simply on their extrema but to minimize a mismatch term. }